 This guide is the ultimate attempt to save you from the most common mistakes beginners make when they play on the European wheels and they place their bets only on the reds and blacks.

-Read it and make sure also visit this page to play free Roulette games online.
-Keeping that page open will help you understand what I am going to say about the Roulette wheel and table as well as to familiarize with all the bets on the table.
+Read it and make sure you also visit this page to play free roulette games online.
+Keeping that page open will help you understand what I am going to say about the roulette wheel and table as well as to familiarize with all the bets on the table.

 The Roulette Wheel

-In short, there are two types of Roulette wheels: the French Roulette wheel and the American Roulette wheel.
+In short, there are two types of roulette wheels: the French (or European) roulette wheel and the American roulette wheel.

-At first glance, you might not notice the one thing that differs between the two wheels - that's not good for you as one of them features a little something that increases the house edge and decreases your odds of winning.
+You may not notice the one thing that differs between the two wheels, but one of them features a little something that increases the house edge and decreases your odds of winning.

 Look at the image below: